FRD898/Tech-Store/README.md

 Enter to the root file Tech-Store/ and execute:

 ### Server
+In one terminal execute:
 ```shell
 npm run start-server
 ```
 ### Client
+On another terminal execute:
 ```shell
 npm run start-client
 ```